 1. Hiking Day Pack

 There is no point in collecting the items on this list if you don’t have a bag to put them in.
-There is a wide range of hiking backpacks available, from small drawstring bags to large packs.
-For a day hike, you need something in between.
+There is a wide range of hiking backpacks available, from small drawstring bags (which, by the way, can be personalized according to your needs with the help of online stores like Mato & Hash) to large packs and everything in between.
+So, it is evident that plenty of options are available at your disposal.
+For instance, you could choose to use a medium-sized bag for a day hike.
 It should be large enough to fit everything you need yet lightweight enough so that it doesn’t become a burden.
 Consider a hiking day pack with chest straps to keep the weight distributed comfortably.

 2. Insulated Water Bottle